 Carried Interest Basics

 Private equity, venture capital, and hedge fund general partners receive carried interest as a portion of their income.
-General partners are entitled to the carried interest based on their participation rather than an initial investment in the fund.
+General partners are entitled to the carried interest based on their participation rather than on an initial investment in the fund.
 Carry interest synchronizes the general partner’s income with the fund’s returns as a performance fee.
 The hurdle rate is the minimum return that the fund must meet in order to receive carried interest.
-Usually, carried interest is usually treated as a long-term capital gain and is taxed at a lower rate than regular income.
+Carried interest is usually treated as a long-term capital gain and is taxed at a lower rate than regular income.

 Carried Interest in Private Equity

 A private equity fund or fund manager’s portion of the profit earned on the sale of an investment is known as carried interest, sometimes known as “carry.”
-It is the most significant portion of the fund manager’s overall income.

 Carry Distribution = (X - Y*(1 + H))*I